shenryHen/localhank/content/shannon-sharpe.md

 1. <a href="https://youtu.be/5AuARaQRhsw?t=235" target="_blank">If you order [lobster]...</a><br>
 	_On what goes with lobster at dinner - 2023.10.23_

-1. <a href="">"I don't need a lot of love, I just need love from the people that I love.
+1. <a href="https://www.youtube.com/shorts/HQw0SyHPYoo" target="_blank">"I don't need a lot of love, I just need love from the people that I love.
 I don't need the world to love me"</a><br>
 	_On caring who he receives love from - 2023.11.27_

+1. <a href="https://youtu.be/54UftPWxZJg?t=2255" target="_blank">It's the thing that makes us great that makes us most fallible</a></br>
+	_On athletes thinking they can do anything, so the believe nothing can happen to them - 2024.02.24_

 <br><br><br>
 _Shannon Sharpe may have derived these quotes from other people or sources.
 I'm not attributing him to all of these quotes, but I'm giving him credit as my personal source of these quotes._